ff2047rc/Entity-Matching-Demo/README.md

 ## Citation

+This is a temporary repository created to support the peer review process for the working paper currently under evaluation.
+Citation details will be provided once the paper is accepted and published.

-If you use this code for academic or commercial work, please cite **"Does it Match?
-Diagnosing Entity Resolution Methods in Marketing & Finance"** (forthcoming) and link back to this repository.
+If you use this code for academic or commercial work, please link back to this repository.